panasheMuriro/movvvies/readme.md

 # Movvvies IOS App

-This GUI IOS app was made with `Objective-C` using XCode.
+This GUI IOS app was made with `Objective-C` using XCode to display a few movies from the Top 250 tv-shows.

+Disclaimer: I don't own any rights to the IMDb content used in this app.
+The data is for informational purposes only.
+This app is not endorsed by or affiliated with IMDb.

 Features
 * MVC design pattern